-As a next step we establish an almost subadditivity of the functionals F''.
-As a preliminary step we prove a version of [1, Lemma 3.6] adapted to our setting.
+As a next step we establish an almost subadditivity of the functional F'' as a set function.
+As a preliminary step we prove a version of [1, Lemma 3.6] and of a fundamental estimate (see Lemma 3.8) adapted to our setting.